TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Documentation/Index.rst

 =============

 Other formats besides the recommended format are possible as described in :ref:`h2document:supported-filenames-and-formats`.
-However, please consider using the recommended format (sphinx project in file:`Documentation` directory) as described here.
+However, please consider using the recommended format (sphinx project in `Documentation` directory) as described here.

 There are some rendering issues with Markdown, so even if it is possible to use Mardown, please consider